apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

    .. note::

-    It is a good practice to remove any non root users that come with the OS (such as ones created during the Ubuntu installation).
-First ensure the root user account is enabled by giving it a password and then login as root to continue.
+    It is a good practice to remove any non root Users that come with the OS (such as ones created during the Ubuntu installation).
+First ensure the root user Account is enabled by giving it a password and then login as root to continue.

-   Once logged in as root, any custom user can be removed.
+   Once logged in as root, any custom User can be removed.

    .. code:: bash